 Having an Attorney Can Make a Difference

 In the event of a dispute over fault, a skilled attorney can advocate for you from beginning to end.
-In addition to being able to marshal resources for accident investigation and reconstruction, the attorney has depth of experience in framing matters in the context of any possible medical care or long-term financial needs that you might face to obtain optimal results with insurers.
+In addition to being able to marshal resources for accident investigation and reconstruction, the attorney has a depth of experience in framing matters in the context of any possible medical care or long-term financial needs that you might face to obtain optimal results with insurers.

 After an appropriate settlement is agreed upon, if the insurer or other driver fails to deliver, civil action might be called for.
-And once again, having an attorney at your side will be crucial.
+Once again, having an attorney at your side will be crucial.
 You will want to be sure that you bring your case within the two-year statute of limitations set by state law in most cases.
 If the at-fault party is the state or local government, the window for action is restricted to just 270 or 180 days, respectively.

 Should it happen that you win your case and obtain a court order for compensation, you still must collect.
-And if the defendant still refuses to pay, further legal action might be required.
+And if the defendant still refuses to pay, a further legal action might be required.
 This could include garnishing wages or funds in bank accounts.
 And again, an attorney can help.